CoderDojo-Content/Project-Design-Meta-Sushi/en/README.md

  ![](assets/projectdesignsteps.png)

- **Pick a problem**: How do you want to change the world with technology?
+ **Pick a problem:** How do you want to change the world with technology?
 Look up how other people have solved similar issues.

  **Who are you helping?** Think about what kinds of people your project will help and how it will work best for them.
 How can you adapt what you are building to their needs?

- **Generate ideas**: Collect ideas, no matter how wacky, for how your project might work.
+ **Generate ideas:** Collect ideas, no matter how wacky, for how your project might work.
 Pick your favourite!

- **Design and build**: Draw some designs for the idea you picked, then start making it!
+ **Design and build** Draw some designs for the idea you picked, then start making it!
 Remember: your Dojo's Mentors can help if you have trouble.

- **Test and tweak**: As soon as some of the project works, get people to try it!
+ **Test and tweak** As soon as some of the project works, get people to try it!
 Ask them what aspects of it you could make better or more useful.
 Tweak your project, and test it again.

  This cycle of testing and tweaking is an **iterative** process.
 That means you repeat parts of it, maybe lots of times, before you are finished.